 The best wind directions for the inlet are from SW around to East.
 It is also possible to sail further up-stream in a NW in the inlet.

-If the wind is W or N, head over to the village of Shallow Inlet on the other side of the inlet from Sandy Point.
+If the wind is W or N, head over to the village of Shallow Inlet on the NE end of the inlet.

 The inlet is suited to all levels of sailors.
 When the wind is on in the right direction this place will make even the most avid sailors smile.